jackiehjm/stx-docs/doc/source/introduction/terms.rst

   to the INFRA network.

 IPMI Network
-  An optional network on which IPMI interfaces of all nodes are connected.
+  An optional network on which Intelligent Platform Management Interface (IPMI) interfaces of all nodes are connected.
 The network must be reachable using L3/IP from the controller's OAM interfaces.

   You can optionally connect all node types to the IPMI network.

 Management Network
-  A private network (i.e. not connected externally), tipically 10GE, used for the following:
+  A private network (that is, not connected externally), typically 10GE, used for the following:

   - Internal OpenStack / StarlingX monitoring and control.
   - VM I/O access to a storage cluster.